austinmm/SmilesWebsite/README_part1.md

 ```
   You'll be prompted to enter your username and password, the pair you used to login gitlab.eecs.wsu.edu.
 If succeed, you'll see a new directory show up.

-2. Next, you need to checkout all of the branches that have already been created for you.
+2. Next, you need to go to the repo directory and checkout all of the branches that have already been created for you.
 ```
+cd warmup_project_322_skeleton/

 git checkout part1
 git checkout part2
 git checkout part3